 4. Avoid disrupting their sand, as this may smother the corals.
 So be mindful of where your diving fins hit.

 5. Do not feed the fish.
 We know it is exciting to feed them, but this causes an imbalance in the natural ecosystem.
-Just admire them from afar and let them feed on their own sources.
+Just admire them from afar and let them feed on their sources.

-6. It goes without saying but avoid buying or taking coral souvenirs or anything from the shore, dead or alive, even empty shells.
+6. It goes without saying, but avoid buying or taking coral souvenirs or anything from the shore, dead or alive, even empty shells.
 Purchase sustainable souvenirs instead.

 7. Always remember to ‘take nothing but pictures and leave nothing but bubbles.’

-In a nutshell, coral reefs are a living testament to the marvels of our planet’s marine biosphere.
+Coral reefs are a living testament to the marvels of our planet’s marine biosphere.
 Not only are they aesthetically stunning, but also they play an invaluable role in preserving the marine ecosystem and coastal areas.
 So, next time you are snorkelling in the ocean or walking along the beach and see these colourful reefs, we hope you think back to these coral facts, smile, and just take a picture.